December 3, 2025 (3mo ago) — last updated January 31, 2026 (1mo ago)

 • Developer onboarding time

-Measuring these indicators helps you prove whether the hybrid or single-paradigm choices are delivering business value.
+Measuring these indicators helps prove whether a hybrid or single-paradigm approach delivers business value.

 Common pitfalls

-• OOP anti-pattern: God Object and deep inheritance chains that make code brittle.
+• OOP anti-patterns: God Object and deep inheritance chains that make code brittle.

-• FP anti-pattern: Over-abstraction or point-free style that sacrifices readability.
+• FP anti-patterns: Over-abstraction or overly terse styles that sacrifice readability.

-• Performance: Creating many copies of large structures can affect memory and GC; measure and optimize hotspots.
+• Performance: Creating many copies of large structures can affect memory and GC; profile and optimize hotspots.

 Q&A — concise answers to common questions